fantastic-earth/bookwyrm/nix/README.md

 ## Running

 Enabling this module provides a `bookwyrm-manage` executable in PATH, equivalent to running Bookwyrm's `manage.py`; see [Django documentation on manage.py](https://docs.djangoproject.com/en/3.1/ref/django-admin/) for some details.
-Note that database migrations and static content populating are done automatically on startup and do not have to be done manually
+Note that database migrations and static content populating are done automatically on startup and do not have to be done manually.

 The Systemd units are `bookwyrm.service`, `bookwyrm-celery.service`, and `bookwyrm-flower.service`.
 If you want to follow them with `journalctl` for troubleshooting purposes, you can do: `journalctl -efu bookwyrm-flower -u bookwyrm-celery -u bookwyrm`.
 The target for the Bookwyrm services is `bookwyrm.target`: `systemctl list-dependencies bookwyrm.target`.